S6Regen/Fixed-Filter-Bank-Neural-Networks/README.md

 You can understand ReLU as an on off switch with its own decision making policy.

-The weighed sum of a number of weighted sums is still a linear system.
+The weighted sum of a number of weighted sums is still a linear system.

 For a particular input with a ReLU neural network the switches (ReLUs) are all in definite states, on or off.
 The result is a particular arrangement of weighted sums of weighted sums of....

 There is a particular linear projection from a particular input to the output and for inputs in the neighborhood of the input that do not result in any switch changing state.

-An ReLU neural network then is a system of switched linear projections.
+A ReLU neural network then is a system of switched linear projections.

 Since switching happens at zero there are no sudden discontinuities in the output as the input gradually changes.